rappasoft/laravel-livewire-tables/docs/misc/lifecycle-hooks.md

 ## columnsSet
 This is called immediately after the Columns are set up

+## configuringColumnSelect
+This is called immediately prior to setting up Column Select

+## configuredColumnSelect
+This is called immediately after setting up Column Select

 ## rowsRetrieved
 This is called immediately after the query is executed, and is passed the result from the executed query.